isomerpages/moe-sshideasfestival/_events/Week 4/(17 Mar) Managing Tech and Trade Disruptions: Building Resilience in a Shifting Int'l Landscape.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Ms Maha El Dimachki</div>
-<div class="isomer-card-description">Maha is Centre Head of the BIS Innovation Hub Singapore, leading the development
+<div class="isomer-card-description">Maha is CEO for the Solutions arm of The Global Finance and Technology
-of tech public goods to support central banks in a digital economy.
-Former FCA senior leader, Pay.UK Chief Payments Office &amp; author of Fintech Regulation in Practice, she focuses on safe, responsible fintech innovation</div>
+Network.
+She served as Centre Head of the BIS Innovation Hub Singapore, leading the development of tech public goods to support central banks in a digital economy.
+She focuses on safe, responsible fintech innovation.</div>
 <div class="isomer-card-link">Click for full profile</div>
 </div>
 </a>